dataq-instruments/Arduino_WinDaq/README.md

 To use the project:
 1) Installing Arduino IDE 2.0.
 Please follow instruction from https://www.arduino.cc/en/software#experimental-software
-2) If you don't use XIAO module, jump to step 5)
+2) If you don't use XIAO module, jump to step 3)
     -  following instruction in https://wiki.seeedstudio.com/Seeeduino-XIAO/#:~:text=Install%20it.&text=After%20installing%20the%20board%2C%20click,the%20Tools%20%7C%20Serial%20Port%20menu.
     -  Restart Arduino IDE to allow XIAO to be added to the search engine
-    - From ArduinoIDE->Tools->Boards->Board Manager, type in XIAO or Arduino Zero and let IDE download all libraries for your module.
-When you upgrade Arduino IDE, you may need to upgrade the libraries as well
+    -  From ArduinoIDE->Tools->Boards->Board Manager, type in XIAO or Arduino Zero and let IDE download all libraries for your module
+       - When you upgrade Arduino IDE, you may need to upgrade the libraries as well
-    - Select ArduinoIDE->Tools->Boards->Seeed SAMD boards->Seeeduino XIAO if you use XIAO, or Arduino Zero from the similar path.
+    - Select ArduinoIDE->Tools->Boards->Seeed SAMD boards->Seeeduino XIAO
     - You may also need to specify the COM port for the module
-4) Optional (See demo screen shot below): Install 3-Axis Digital Accelerometer library by download the project ZIP file from https://github.com/Seeed-Studio/Seeed_Arduino_LIS3DHTR, ArduinoIDE->Sketch->Include Library->Add ZIP Library...
+3) Optional (See demo screen shot below): Install 3-Axis Digital Accelerometer library by download the project ZIP file from https://github.com/Seeed-Studio/Seeed_Arduino_LIS3DHTR, ArduinoIDE->Sketch->Include Library->Add ZIP Library...
 (In the sketch, please uncomment INCLUDE_3DACC to use it. **Warning: the input voltage for Arduino® modules is only 0-3.3V!** )
-8) Install Flash library by download the project ZIP file from https://github.com/cmaglie/FlashStorage, ArduinoIDE->Sketch->Include Library->Add ZIP Library...
+4) Install Flash library by download the project ZIP file from https://github.com/cmaglie/FlashStorage, ArduinoIDE->Sketch->Include Library->Add ZIP Library...
-9) Restart Arduino IDE
+5) Restart Arduino IDE
-10) Now you can compile and upload the firmware
+6) Now you can compile and upload the firmware

 This is an on-going project, final Windaq support has not been released yet